michalprzybyla/hedera-cli/src/plugins/account/README.md

 # Account Plugin

-Complete account management plugin for the Hedera CLI following the plugin architecture (ADR-001).
+Complete account management plugin for the Hedera CLI following the plugin architecture.

 ## 🏗️ Architecture